 Taste of the Wild has one recall on record, from 2012.
 Certain batches were pulled for potential Salmonella contamination as part of a broader Diamond Pet Foods facility issue that affected multiple brands produced at the same plant.
 Diamond settled related claims for around $2 million.

 Since then, nothing.
 Fourteen years without another recall is a strong track record by any measure.
-For context, you can check the AVMA’s recall tracking page.
+For context, you can check the FDA’s pet food recall page or the AVMA’s recall tracking page.
 Plenty of well-regarded brands have had similar one-time incidents.

-Between 2018 and 2019, some lawsuits alleged heavy metals and pesticides in Taste of the Wild products.
-Those claims were not confirmed through independent testing, and the cases were settled.
+Between 2018 and 2019, lawsuits alleged heavy metals and pesticides in Taste of the Wild products.
+Those claims were not confirmed through independent testing, and the cases were settled without an FDA recall.
 Unconfirmed allegations aren’t the same as proven contamination, but they’re part of the public record.

 A proportionate read: one confirmed facility incident over a decade ago, resolved and not repeated.
 That doesn’t define the brand.